UCSDTOMPHAMDINH/UCSDTOMPHAMDINH.github.io/index.md

 ![Me](20210108_195709.jpg)
 ## About Me
 * Third Year Computer Science Major at UCSD
+* Aspire to come out of this school with the knowledge to get my career started.
+* Here for the ride and just not trying to crash the bus.

 ## LIFT NUMBERS
 - **328 Bench**
 - *485 squat*